 Click to open the Testdrive application.

 Launch the MetaController.
-If the RT-LAB is still opened, it will do not ask to launch MetaController since it will already be running.
+If RT-LAB is still open, it will not ask to launch MetaController since it will already be running.

 In the sequence, a login window will be launched.
-Just click in Login.
+Just click on Login.
 No extra information is required.

 4 – Configuring the model on TestDrive

 In the TestDrive window, click on Options.
 It will open another window with four different tabs.

 In the General Tab, check if the Model Path is exactly the same from the model that was previous built in RT-LAB (if the path that is set corresponds to a model that was not compiled, it will be in red and the Targets tab will not appear).

 In the Panes Tab it is possible to set some pre-defined elements in the simulation panel.
 Basically, set the Control and Pane options.

 In the Targets Tab you can assign the simulation to a target to run it in real-time, or you can run it offline running on the localhost.

 After loading the model, a new window will open, and the simulation will start to run.